A comic version of a white guy with short hair, smiling.

 Further reading

-1. What’s cool about a jj revision, is that changing it doesn’t change it’s hash.
+1. What’s cool about a jj change, is that updating it doesn’t change its ID.

 2. If you work in large projects with many contributors, you can tune your jj log to only your revisions.